hoskyfull/Memriz/README.md

 * Increase the number of highlited number of tiles

+* Improve the alert display to a more sofisticated one

 ### Bugs

 There are several bugs to the game that can be worked in the future.